Updated March 5, 2017 . AmFam Team

 It can feel a bit strange to prepare for natural disasters you’re not sure will ever occur — but it’s actually one of the smartest things you can do for your family.
 And the best part?
 It doesn’t require all that much work or energy.
 Try these tips to prepare your family for the unexpected.

-- Know what you have: Update your home inventory once a year — like during spring cleaning — to make sure you and your insurance agent have the most up-to-date information.
-Make it easy (and more fun!) using our free DreamVault app.
+Know what you have.
+Update your home inventory once a year — like during spring cleaning — to make sure you and your insurance agent have the most up-to-date information.
+Make it even easier and use our home inventory spreadsheet (Opens in a new tab).

-- Be ready to give aid: Have everyone learn how to perform CPR and basic first aid.
+Be ready to give aid.
+Have everyone learn how to perform CPR and basic first aid.
 It’s a great idea to keep a kit handy in your car and home.

-- Keep a safe stash: Pack a Natural Disaster Supply Kit in a plastic tub, suitcase or duffle bag that best fits your family.
+Keep a safe stash.
+Pack a Natural Disaster Supply Kit in a plastic tub, suitcase or duffle bag that best fits your family.
 Include food and water, a change of clothing, first aid supplies and communication tools.
 A thoughtful kit will get you through a situation where you have to shelter in place — like a tornado — and it will be your grab-and-go backup if you need to evacuate for a hurricane or wildfire.

-- Contact your agent: Check to see if your insurance policies cover the natural disasters that are most common in your area.
+Contact your agent.
+Check to see if your homeowners insurance policies cover the natural disasters that are most common in your area.
 Remember, your American Family Insurance (Opens in a new tab) agent is always ready to help you take the steps to prepare and protect your family.